Our research in marketing focuses both on dynamics in B2B and B2C relationships.

-Research in marketing at the Departement of Business Studies has over the years focused on international business relationships and business networks in different contexts.
-Our long tradition of research on business relationships goes back to Jan Johanson’s thesis (1966) and his finding that relationships between suppliers and customers are long-term.
+Our long tradition of research on B2B relationships goes back to Jan Johanson’s thesis (1966) and his finding that relationships between suppliers and customers are long-term.
 This was the starting-point that resulted in the development of the fundamental theoretical ideas that lie as the basis for the now internationally well-established industrial marketing and purchasing perspective (IMP), as well as the business network approach.